EricZimmerman/VoronTools/EBB_CAN.md

 3. Starting from the top, make your firmware selections look exactly like the image below
     ![image](img/ebb/CanBootConfig.png)

+    NOTE: For Status LED GPIO Pin, be sure to enter 'PA13'

 4. Exit using `ESC` or `Q`, then confirm with yes (`Y`)
 5. Build the firmware using the following commands: